| Baptismal/Birth Record, Part

 number one.
 This was done to show that no one’s name could have been added

+or removed at a later date.
 This simple information can be used by the genealogist

 to help cite information for your own family history.
 This extra citation